-Camera is functional, line rate is as expected, but image is black package.
-See "Metadata Format
+Camera is functional, line rate is as expected, but image is black

 - Verify that the lens iris is open. - Aim the Linea GigE at a bright light source. - Check that the programmed exposure duration is not too short or set it to maximum.
-See "Sensor Control Category" on page 32.

-Using CamExpert set the Linea GigE to output its Internal Pattern Generator.
-This step is typically typically done for any camera installation to quickly verify the Linea GigE and its software package.
+See "Sensor Control Category" on page 37. - Using CamExpert set the Linea GigE to output its Internal Pattern Generator.
+This step is typically done for any camera installation to quickly verify the Linea GigE and its software package.
+See "